adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 public interactive: boolean
 ```

-To disable the flag at runtime, you must negate it with `--no` keyword.
+To disable the flag at runtime, you must negate it with the `--no` keyword.

 ```sh
 node ace greet virk --no-interactive